-C. LATE NOTIFICATIONS
+C. Late Notifications

-NOIs submitted after initiating clearing, grading, filling and excavation activities, or other similar construction activities for Projects required to obtain authorization under this Permit are considered late.
+NOIs submitted after initiating construction activities for Projects required to obtain authorization under this Permit are considered late.
 When a late NOI is submitted, authorization for discharges occurs consistent with Section 2.5.
-DHEC may take enforcement for any unpermitted discharge or violation of laws or regulations that occur between the time construction commenced and discharge authorization.
+DHEC may take enforcement action for any unpermitted discharge or violation of laws or regulations that occur between the time construction commences and the time of discharge authorization.